Sweating - absent

 You may be asked to wrap yourself in an electric blanket or sit in a sweatbox while the health care team watches your body's reaction.
 Other tests to cause and measure sweating may also be done.

 A skin biopsy may be done.
 Genetic testing may be done if appropriate.

 Treatment depends on the cause of your lack of sweating.
 You may be given medicine to cause sweating.

 James WD, Elston DM, Treat JR, Rosenbach MA, Neuhaus IM.
 Diseases of the skin appendages.
 In: James WD, Elston DM, Treat JR, Rosenbach MA, Neuhaus IM, eds.
 Andrews' Diseases of the Skin.
 13th ed.
 Philadelphia, PA: Elsevier; 2020:chap 33.

 Miller JL.
 Diseases of the eccrine and apocrine sweat glands.
 In: Bolognia JL, Schaffer JV, Cerroni L, eds.
 Dermatology.
 4th ed.
-Philadelphia, PA: Elsevier Saunders; 2018:chap 39.
+Philadelphia, PA: Elsevier; 2018:chap 39.

 Reviewed by: Elika Hoss, MD, Assistant Professor of Dermatology, Mayo Clinic, Scottsdale, AZ.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.